 We are subject to U.S. federal and state income taxes and taxes in certain other non-U.S. jurisdictions.
 Tax laws, regulations and administrative practices in various jurisdictions may be subject to significant change, with or without advance notice, due to economic, political and other conditions, and significant judgment is required in evaluating and estimating our provision and accruals for these taxes.
 There are many transactions that occur during the ordinary course of business for which the ultimate tax determination is uncertain.
-Our effective tax rates could be affected by numerous factors, such as changes in tax, accounting and other laws, regulations, administrative practices, principles and interpretations, the mix and level of earnings in a given taxing jurisdiction or our ownership or capital structures.
+Our effective tax rates could be affected by numerous factors, such as changes in tax, accounting and other laws, regulations, administrative practices, principles and interpretations, the outcome of current and future tax audits, examinations, or administrative appeals, changes in the mix and level of earnings in a given taxing jurisdiction or changes in our ownership or capital structures.

-If we sell shares of our common stock in future financings, stockholders may experience immediate dilution and, as a result, our stock price may decline.
+If we sell shares of our common stock in future financings, stockholders may experience immediate dilution and, as a result, our stock price may decline